KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hades-problem.md

 **Their solution:**
 - Demeter = Generative Earth
-- Persephone = Vitality/Renewal
+- Persephone = Vitality / Renewal
-- Descent to underworld = seasonal dormancy
+- Descent to underworld = seasonal dormancy (mythic narrative)
+- Return to surface = seasonal rebirth (mythic narrative)

 **The problem:**
 To get Persephone underground, they used the cultural mechanism of their time: **bride capture**.
 They took the **Centropic Structural Keeper** (Hades) and forced him to commit an **Entropic Narrative Act** (kidnapping) to make the seasonal mathematics work in their story.

 **What the myth encodes:**
-- Descent = dormancy/death phase of cycle
+- Declivous motion = dormancy / death phase of cycle
-- Return = renewal/rebirth phase of cycle
+- Acclivous motion = renewal / rebirth phase of cycle
 - Marriage = structural integration of seasonal pattern
 - Hades' role = lawful regulation of the boundary between life and death